matthmr/scripts/git/README-track.md

 # Syntax

-This is the syntax for files processed by `git.sh`
+This is the syntax for files processed by `git/track.sh`

 ```
   LOCAL_REPO_ORIGIN [LOCAL_REPO_BRANCH] [REMOTE_REPO_ORIGIN] [REMOTE_REPO_BRANCH]